 US: 'More than 600 children sexually abused in Baltimore archdiocese over past 80 years,' says report

+Maryland church child sex abuse: 'More than 600 cases over past 80 years,' says report

 Some parishes, schools and congregations had more than one abuser at the same time — including St. Mark Parish in Catonsville, which had 11 abusers living and working there between 1964 and 2004